 Women in Energy Regulation Internship

-NARUC has launched a pilot internship program intended to foster interest among young women in energy regulation by giving them the opportunity to hold short-term positions within their country's energy commissions.
+NARUC has launched an internship program intended to foster interest among young women in energy regulation by giving them the opportunity to hold short-term positions within their country's energy commissions.
 By completing this program, it is envisioned that interns will acquire the basic skills and institutional knowledge needed to pursue a career in the sector and become attractive candidates for employment within the host commission, other regulatory agencies, or among regulated entities such as electric utilities.

 Practical Guide to Women in Energy Regulation